The Beaux' Stratagem

 The Beaux' Stratagem is a comedy by George Farquhar, first produced at the Theatre Royal, now the site of Her Majesty's Theatre, in the Haymarket, London, on 8 March 1707.
-In the play, Archer and Aimwell, two young gentlemen who have fallen on hard times, plan to travel through small towns, entrap young heiresses, steal their money and move on.
+In the play, Archer and Aimwell, two young gentlemen who have fallen on hard times, plan to travel through small towns, until one can marry a wealthy heiress.
 In the first town, Lichfield, they set their sights on Dorinda.
 Aimwell falls truly in love, and comedy ensues.
 Foigard, a priest and chaplain to the French officer, is actually an Irish priest called MacShane (a sombre version of the stage-Irish stereotype).